Here’s a little more about the artists involved in Geology of Spirit.

 Additionally, she is the inaugural Poet Laureate of Phoenix, Arizona.

-He is a juried member of the Sonoran Arts League, is a member of the Art Intersection in Gilbert, and the Texas Photographic Society.
-He has also attended several sessions at the Santa Fe Photographic Workshop.
+Pat is a juried member of the Sonoran Art League and is a member of Art Intersection in Gilbert, the Arizona Photo Alliance, and the Texas Photographic Society.
+He has exhibited at photography events in Anthem, Cave Creek, Gilbert, and Phoenix Arizona and in Silver City, New Mexico.

-Pat lives in Cave Creek with his wife Andrea Markowitz (who is an accomplished playwright) and two canine children in rural Maricopa County, in the midst of the amazing Sonoran Desert.
+Pat and his wife Andrea Markowitz and their two canine children live in rural Maricopa County.

 She has taught creative writing to graduate and undergraduate students for many years.
 Roma-Deeley was named U.S. Professor of the Year, Community College, by the Carnegie Foundation for the Advancement of Teaching and CASE in 2012-2013 and is a four-time recipient of a Ragdale Foundation Residency Fellowship.